Blaming Victims For Mail Bombs Carries Echoes Of Civil Rights Bombings

 She says it was repeated publicly by politicians, including Alabama's segregationist governor, George Wallace.
 Other common theories were that the bombings were ordered by Martin Luther King Jr., or were part of a communist plot, or were orchestrated by the FBI.

 "It was repeated so often — I mean I grew up hearing this from my own father — that, you know, I think they started believing it," she said.
-"And part of the reason they were able to believe it was that, until the 16th street church bombing in September of 1963 when four young girls were murdered, there had been no real fatalities."
+"And part of the reason they were able to believe it was that, until the 16th Street Church bombing in September of 1963 when four young girls were murdered, there had been no real fatalities."

 Even after that deadly Ku Klux Klan attack, police at first zeroed in on the church's black janitor as a suspect.